name10001/Odin/To Do.md

 * Card that lets you play any card in your hand with it - maybe make it rainbow so it can go on anything
 * Jigsaw puzzle - can only be played together with other fitting jigsaw puzzles.
 * Radioactive card (orange) - every turn you have this card in your hand you gain an extra card
-* Freeze card (white) - freezes a player for 2? turns such that they cannot make a move (skipped)
 * Shield card - Blocks all effects from other players for 5 turns or so.
 Notes: Will block skip cards?
 Blocks communist too, cards are only shared amongst everyone else.
 Blocks any card swapping/giving.
 If you're the person with the most cards people shouldn't be able to play capitalist.